boras17/EasyHttp/README.md

 # EasyHttp - It was created in order to boost my skills in java mechanizms and http mechanisms
 How to use?
-Firstly you must create new instance of EasyHtpp.
-You can do this with EasyHttpBuilder.
+Firstly you must create new instance of EasyHttpClient.
+You can do this with DefaultClietn builder.
 Example how to create new instance with builder:
 ```java
 EasyHttpClient client = DefaultClient.newBuilder().build();
 ```